-Whether 80s and 90s hair is a thing you actually lived through or just something you've seen pictures of on the Internet, you might be excited to hear many throwback hairstyles are having a comeback.
-One notable look is crimped hair—you know, the zig-zag crinkle effect you can only get from tight braids, plastic clamps, or hot hair tools.
+Whether 80s and 90s hair is a thing you lived through or just something you've seen pictures of on the internet, you might be excited to hear many throwback styles are having a comeback.
+One notable look is crimped hair—the zigzag crinkle effect you can only get from tight braids, plastic clamps, or hot hair tools.

 These are the best hair crimping irons for the ripples you crave.

 Best Overall: Hot Tools 1" Micro Crimper

 Could be more durable

 For a classic crimp, reach for the Hot Tools 1" Micro Crimper.
 The small metal plates have tiny grooves for creating a perfect zigzag texture, whether you crimp your entire mane or just a few sections.

 New York-based hairstylist Sky Kim of Serge Normant at John Frieda says she uses this crimping iron on clients with short, long, thick, and coarse hair.
 "The heat does go up to 430 degrees, so it'll style your hair very efficiently, and you won't have to leave it on for too long," she tells Byrdie.